 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-I start off with greetings to fellow residents of Amittuq and Nunavummiut.
+I start off with greetings to fellow residents of Amittuq and Nunayummiut.

-Mr. Speaker, I rise today in this House to voice my appreciation to the residents of Sanirajak as after our special sitting over two weeks, upon my return it was to a blackened community as it was without power.
+Mr. Speaker, I rise today in this House to voice my appreciation to the residents of Sanirajak.
+After our special sitting over two weeks ago, I returned to a community-wide power outage.

-Now, due to this emergency we faced, I would like to first thank the Chief Medical Officer, Dr. Patterson, for his assistance and implementing an emergency declaration following a local resolution of an emergency by exempting personnel to allow for emergency repairs.
+Due to the emergency we faced, I would like to first thank Chief Medical Officer Dr. Patterson for his assistance in declaring a state of emergency following a municipal resolution declaring an emergency and allowing for an exemption in order to bring in personnel for emergency repairs.
 We voice our thanks as residents of Sanirajak.

-Further, I thank our officials and elected representatives who were able to declare an emergency and create a process to allow for emergency repairs as it became a local emergency, especially for our elderly residents and residents with respiratory challenges.
-The hamlet provided assistance through rides and dropping off people to the emergency shelter at the school gym.
+Further, I thank our hamlet officials and elected representatives who were able to declare an emergency and create a process to allow for emergency repairs as it became a local emergency, especially for our elderly residents and those with respiratory challenges.
+The hamlet provided assistance through local transportation as well as for people who needed to go to the emergency shelter at the school gym.
 I express our thanks for their assistance.

-Another name we speak of from time to time, the site of Raytheon who provided support such as beds and emergency food supplies during our local emergency in Sanirajak that we experienced.
-Further, I want to thank my assistant, Kyle Issigaitok, who may be watching this session, for his assistance during that period, and I thank you.
-I also thank the people of Sanirajak who patiently waited for electrical power and services to restart, and the Qulliq Energy Corporation, who arrived in a charter to conduct emergency repairs in our community.
+Another name we speak of from time to time is the Raytheon site.
+They provided support such as beds and emergency food supplies during the emergency we experienced in Sanirajak.

+Further, I want to thank my Constituency Assistant, Kyle Issigaitok, who may be watching these proceedings.
+For your assistance during that period, I also thank you.

+I also thank the people of Sanirajak who patiently waited for power and services to restart during that power outage and the Qulliq Energy Corporation for arriving in a charter to conduct emergency repairs in our community.

-That is the reason why I am standing here today, to pay tribute to the people of Sanirajak, the Raytheon company, the hamlet council, and also the Qulliq Energy Corporation.
+That is the reason why I rise here today, to pay tribute and thanks to the people of Sanirajak, the Raytheon company, the hamlet council, and also the Qulliq Energy Corporation.
 Thank you, Mr. Speaker.